 Our "no data, no fee" policy applies to hardware recovery.
 We do not bill for unsuccessful physical repairs.
 If we replace a hard drive read/write head assembly or repair a liquid-damaged logic board to a bootable state, the hardware repair is complete and standard rates apply.
 If data remains inaccessible due to user-configured software locks, a forgotten passcode, or a remote wipe command, the physical repair is still billable.
 We cannot bypass user encryption or activation locks.

-All tiers: Free evaluation and firm quote before any paid work.
-No data, no fee on all tiers (advanced board rebuild requires a 50% deposit because donor parts are consumed in the attempt).
+No data, no fee.
+Free evaluation and firm quote before any paid work.
+Full guarantee details.
+NAND swap requires a 50% deposit because donor parts are consumed in the attempt.

 Target drive: The destination drive we copy recovered data onto.
-You can supply your own or we provide one at cost.
+You can supply your own or we provide one at cost plus a small markup.
 All prices are plus applicable tax.

 Samsung SpinPoint Hard Drive Recovery